mikaeldui/riot-games-dotnet-client/README.md

 ✅ All tests required to be successful before deploy

+✅ Performance tested - the compiler optimizes away almost all code

 ## Download

 You can find the latest releases on [GitHub Packages](https://github.com/mikaeldui/riot-games-dotnet-client/packages/1184018) and on [NuGet.org](https://www.nuget.org/packages/MikaelDui.RiotGames.Client).